Welcome to the NET+ Amazon Web Services (AWS) wiki.

 Join the AWS Community Forum (Open to all community members):

-Users of AWS are encouraged to join the AWS Community Channel in the Educause Cloud Community Group Slack.
-See the Higher Ed Cloud Community Conversation and Additional Resources page on the Cloud Wiki for instructions to join.
+Users of AWS are encouraged to join the AWS Community Channel in the Educause Cloud Computing Community Group Slack.
+See the Higher Ed Cloud Community page for instructions to join.

 Collaborate on the Cloud Wiki: